clawrence00/mototorque/README.md

 ![Data schema](https://github.com/clawrence00/mototorque/blob/main/docs/images/data_schema.png)

 The relationship is one to many.
 The user can have many records created in the dictionary.
 That dictionary record can only have one user.
 As the dictionary is user generated many users can create definitions for the same word or phrase, however, each of these words or phrases is a separate dictionary record.
-With this relationship it can be established which user created the dictionary record allowing this to be diplayed on the card and allowing only them (or the administrator) to edit or delete their own dictionary records.
+With this relationship it can be established which user created the dictionary record allowing this to be displayed on the card and allowing only them (or the administrator) to edit or delete their own dictionary records.

 ### Design Choices